Cognitive Neuroscience

 Lab Alumni

-Shuran Yang ’23 (majors: Psychology and Biology: Neuroscience)
+Shuran Yang ’23 (majors: Psychology, with honors; Biology: Neuroscience)

 Sinan Yumurtaci ’23 (majors: Computer Science, Economics)